mP1/youtube-channels/README.md

 - [DesignDoc](https://www.youtube.com/@DesignDoc) Discussion about game design, play, art and more.
 - [DigitalFoundry](https://www.youtube.com/@DigitalFoundry) Digital Foundry specialises in game technology and hardware reviews, using bespoke capture and analysis tools to provide a unique look at the way games play.
 - [Douglas Dwyer](https://www.youtube.com/@DouglasDwyer) Voxel engine development
+- [ExientGames](https://www.youtube.com/@ExientGames) We're Exient, and we're here to bring you great mobile games.
+We’re on a mission to create our own original titles and publish the best games.
+We aim to capture and delight our gaming community and actively include them in the experience.
+We shun crunch culture in favour of creative iteration to develop exciting and memorable experiences.
 - [Game Endeavor](https://www.youtube.com/@GameEndeavor) Diary and thoughts about a JRPG.
 - [Game Maker's Toolkit](https://www.youtube.com/@GMTK) GameMaker Toolkit a game engine.
 - [Hopoo Games](https://www.youtube.com/@spacegame2012) Diary and thoughts during the development of a game